-Guide to the Court Martial Process
+Guide to the Military Court Martial Process in Colorado

 A court-martial is a trial in a military court of law.
 Service members who commit a crime, violating the Uniform Code of Military Justice (UCMJ) of the US armed forces, are potentially subject to a court-martial.
 The UCMJ includes offenses such as arson, conspiracy, larceny, or manslaughter, which are crimes in common with the civilian criminal code.
 Also included are crimes such as insubordination, desertion, and mutiny – offenses unique to the armed forces.

-What is the scope of the UCMJ?
+What is the Scope of the UCMJ?